Please Burn Down My House!

 Relocation gives you a great opportunity to de-clutter your space.
 Spring is another good time.

 No matter how often I have moved, there always seem to be an abundance of junk that I have accumulated – mostly paper and trinkets.
 I love to collect paper and hate to throw it out.
 Every meeting, every office, every event that I attend paper goes home with me.
 If I scribbled on a napkin, I take it home for future reference that rarely happens.
+All of it somehow makes its way into these filing cabinets.
+I love my office furniture but I do wish I could be a little more ruthless about some of the paperwork I seem to enjoy holding on to.

 Rarely do I go through my files, drawers, old suitcases or storage containers to de-clutter without having to move.
 I will find a reason to keep every scrap of paper.
 It takes a monumental reason for me to part with that important phrase that I wrote on a hand-out at a retreat 10 years ago.